 Figure 1 The pooled average ERR curves obtained by MMR and MCMAR with only intercepts.

-In addition, we also compared the spatial distributions of ERRs estimated by MMR and MCMAR.
+We also compared the spatial distributions of ERRs estimated by MMR and MCMAR.
 For a more intuitive exhibition, we used MMR and MCMAR with only intercepts to calculate the pooled relative risks (RRs) at 10%, 30%, 70% and 90% quantiles of temperature referring to 50% for each city.
 The comparison of spatial distributions is shown in Figure 2.
 MCMAR achieved a smoother spatial distribution than MMR, which was considerably found in RRs at the 90% quantile of temperature.
-The representative regions for comparison are marked by blue circles or ellipses.
-The spatial distributions of ERRs, obtained by the MCMAR-based strategy, show that high temperature increases the risk of HFMD mainly in the South and Northeast of China, but which does not in the Central.
+The representative regions for comparison are marked by blue circles or ellipses, with that the RRs obtained by MMR show steeper distinction between adjacent cities than those obtained by MCMAR.
+The spatial distributions of ERRs show that high temperature increases the risk of HFMD mainly in the South and Northeast of China, but which does not in the Central.